jokob-sk/NetAlertX/README.md

     - Monitor anything for changes
     - Check the instructions carefully if you are up for a challenge!
 Current plugins include:
       - Detecting Rogue DHCP servers
       - Monitoring HTTP status changes of domains/URLs
+      - Import devices from DHCP.leases files or a UniFi controller

   | ![Screen 1][screen1] | ![Screen 2][screen2] | ![Screen 5][screen5]  |
   |----------------------|----------------------| ----------------------|